Vonage/vivid-3/libs/components/src/lib/range-slider/README.md

 ### Pin

-Toggles display the start and end values with a tooltip.
+Toggles display of the start and end values with a tooltip.
 Use the `valueTextFormatter` member to customize the format of the values.

 - Type: `boolean`
 - Default: `false`